XimeraProject/ximeraFirstSteps/README.md

 ### Installing Git

 Git is fundamental to working with Ximera.
-All Ximera docuements that will be deployed online must be in Git repository.
+All Ximera documents that will be deployed online must be in Git repository.
 If you have no experience with Git, the developers are happy to help get you started with Git, email: `ximera@math.osu.edu`

 #### Windows